MUSINGS OF A HOMEMAKER

 “The time has come’, the walrus said, “to speak of many things, of sailing ships and sealing wax and cabbages and kings” (and my New Year resolutions.)

-To sum it up, each of us in the farthest reaches of our mind, is guilty of harboring “I knew better” feelings which emerge annually on January 1.
+Each of us, in the back of our mind, is guilty of harboring “I know better” feelings which emerge every year on January 1.
 (These feelings become submerged on January 2 or thereabout.)

 * * * * * * * * * * * *